syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Customization-Support.md

 button1.ToolTipText = "Minimize form";
 // Sets the Hover backcolor for the custom button button1.HoverBackColor = Color.Green;
-// Assigns the button to the Ribboncontroladv. this.ribbonControlAdv1.MinimizeButton = button1;
+// Assigns the button to the RibbonControlAdv. this.ribbonControlAdv1.MinimizeButton = button1;

 //Instance to create custom button